simeononsecurity/simeononsecurity.ch/.clinerules/07-ad-cta-guidelines.md

 | CTA     | `#fbbf24` | `<strong>` CTA text in partials  |
 | Code    | `#93c5fd` | Discount code text in partials   |
 | Strip   | `#111827` | CTA strip background in partials |

+No other colour is permitted in STS Collective brand ads.
+Pink, rose, coral, salmon, warm red, and warm purple are all banned.

 ## Adding a New Brand